-The most notable garden is marked with bridges spanning it to an island resting in the middle.
+The most notable garden has bridges connecting to an island in the middle.
 A small wooden house sits on the south side of the pond, the deck of which offers grand views of the surrounding city and mountains.

-To access the garden, you must apply at the Imperial Household Agency at the Imperial Palace in central Kyoto.
-You are not free to wander the grounds, but must go on a scheduled guided tour.
+To access the garden, you must apply with the Imperial Household Agency at the Imperial Palace in central Kyoto.
+You are not free to wander the grounds but must go on a scheduled guided tour.
 The tour doesn't allow access inside the buildings, but you can peek into open doors and take in notable features like elevated tatami mats and intricately painted panels.

 An audio guide for the tour is available in English.